beescuit9510/frontend-interview/abc.md

 	Rendering in React has 2 phases

 	1.render/reconciliation phase
-	so React really cares about how to update DOM in the most efficient way reconciliation is one of the things that React really cares about.

 	reconciliation is about traversing a tree
 	React traverses trees and compare them by the end of tree traversing,
-	React knows how the DOM tree should look like and the minimal set of changes to update DOM tree so a renderer like react-dom or react-native applies the changes to update the UI
+	React knows how the DOM tree should look like and the minimal set of changes to update DOM tree

-	So it is really important for React to have a fast and efficient traversal algorithm

-	React uses the Fiber Tree as part of its reconciliation process.
-	Fiber Tree consists of Fiber Nodes, Fiber Node is an object
-	Fiber tree is not destroyed nor re-created unlike React element tree, it is updated.

-	So React uses Fiber Node to store data as props, states and a reference to the corresponding DOM element

-	Fiber Node have two states, current and work-in-progress so Fiber Node is either current or work-in-progress the current essentially matches the current state of the DOM the work-in-progress matches the latest state of the React element tree

-	so we can say that
-	React takes the branches of the React Element Tree that have changed and attaches them to the Fiber Tree as a work-in-progress branch. and both current and work-in-process nodes have a reference to one another as an alternative.

-	so React can jump back and forth between them when comparing them.
-	React can discover what changes are made by comparing the current and work-in-progress.

-	React also reuses the old current after it discovers all the changes, React swaps workInProgress and current
-	so, workInProgress becomes current and current becomes workInProgress.

-	this is the reconciliation phase,

 	2.commit phase

 	By the end of the reconciliation,
-	React knows how the DOM tree should look like and the minimal set of changes to update DOM tree so a renderer like react-dom or react-native applies the changes to update the UI
+	so a renderer like react-dom or react-native applies the changes to update the UI

 	that is the commit phase